nus-cs1010/2324-s1/docs/14-array.md

 // list[8] and list[9] are both initialized to 0
 ```

-Note that, after the declaration, we can no longer using this technique to reinitialized or initialize the array.
+Note that, after the declaration, we can no longer use this technique to reinitialize or initialize the array.

 ```C
 long list[10];